WeberNick/vector-space-retrieval/README.md

  * wiki-crawler/: (__ALEX DESCRIBE THIS__)

 ### src/
 Directory of the C++ source code of the system and its libraries.
-For further information regarding the source code, take a look into the [Documentation](#doc/) at doc/.
+For further information regarding the source code, take a look into the [Documentation](#docs/) at doc/.

 ### test/
 Directory of the unit tests.

 ## Getting Started
 The build and installation process will be described in the following.
-Follow [Quick Start Guide](#quick-start-guide) for a fast installation and get the system running (works only if the _boost_ library can be located in its default path).
+Follow the [Quick Start Guide](#quick-start-guide) for a fast installation and get the system running.
+This works only if the _boost_ library can be located in its default path.
 For a more detailed installation guide or if you encounter problems, take a look at [Detailed Installation Guide](#detailed-installation-guide).

 ### Quick Start Guide